robillersomeone/survey_of_distributions/README.md

 f-distribution is also a specific parameterization of the beta prime distribution (inverted beta distribution)

 used in f-test in hypothesis testing. null hypothesis ~ two independent normal variances are equal.

+in the code, it's built with the gamma function tranforming the sums of the degrees of freedom as well as the individual degrees of freedom - all divided by 2, the f-distribution can be thought of as two the chi-squared parameterizations of the gamma distribution.

 <img src="./imgs/f_distributions.png" height="300px" width="400px">